Barbados

 International Standards on Auditing

 In accordance with Section 5 of the Institute of Chartered Accountants of Barbados (Incorporation) Act 1974, the Institute of Chartered Accountants of Barbados (ICAB) is responsible for adopting auditing standards.
-Through direct reference, ICAB has adopted ISA as the applicable auditing standards in Barbados as well as all other pronouncements as issued by the IAASB without modifications and including effective dates.
+Through direct reference, ICAB has adopted ISA as well as all other pronouncements as issued by the IAASB without modifications and including effective dates.

 Current Status: Adopted